How To use the Tigo Energy SMART App to create and monitor a Tigo system.

 - Below is what a serial number/bar code sticker looks like for our Safety model.
 The peel-off sticker is the smaller white one to the right of the permanent Model and serial number sticker.
 The red background used on this sticker indicates it is a TS4-S (safety) model.

-Note: You can change the modules serial numbers by using this page at any time.
+Note: You can change the serial numbers by using this page at any time.
 Tap on Register button to initiate editing.

 - After entering serial numbers for all MLPE units, you will see this message: